How To Create the Xcode Configuration Settings File

 • Enumeration (The predefined text)

 • Path.
-The file path and the directory path in the POSIX form.
+The file path and the directory path are in the POSIX form.

 Reference to other configuration

-If you would like to use the value of the other configuration setting, write in following form.
+If you want to use the value of the other configuration setting, write in the following form.

 $(Other configuration)